5 Facts Why Are G Wagons So Expensive In Mercedes

 The G-WAGON was made into a civilian vehicle in 1979.
 The G-WAGON wasn’t available in the US for the first ten years during its initial production.
 However, people in the states could purchase them through grey market imports.

 In 1980, the Vatican took delivery of a specially made G-wagon outfitted with a clear thermoplastic top which served as the Popemobile.
-In 1990, the civilian g-wagon took its first steps towards luxury with a wood-trimmed interior, four-wheel drive, cruise control, a stainless steel spare tire cover, and running boards.
+In 1990, the civilian G-wagon took its first steps towards luxury with a wood-trimmed interior, four-wheel drive, cruise control, a stainless steel spare tire cover, and running boards.

 The US market has only attained this vehicle throughout the years through a third-party company called Europa.
 Due to the high cost of legal imports and US standards, the vehicle was pushed to a six-figure price tag, adding rarity and exclusivity.
-After 20 years since its debut, Mercedes finally made it official to sell the G-WAGON in the US market in 2001.
+After 20 years after its debut, Mercedes finally made it official to sell the G-WAGON in the US market in 2001.

 Price of G Wagon